► It's the new 2019 VW ID R racer

-After taking the record for EVs at the famous Pikes Peak hillclimb, VW is looking to squeeze as much PR and marketing goodness out of its ID R racecar and take the electric record at the Nurburgring, too.
-According to a new statement, VW has targeted summer 2019 to for its record attempt, and it’s going to have to modify the ID R to suit the very specific conditions the Green Hell brings.
+After taking the record for EVs at the famous Pikes Peak hillclimb in 2018, VW is now looking to squeeze as much PR and marketing goodness out of its ID R race car and take the electric record at the Nordschleife, too.
+VW has targeted summer 2019 to for its record attempt, and it’s going to have to modify the ID R to suit the very specific conditions the Green Hell brings.

 VW's Pike Peak success